 - Wash cloth (if you use one; hotels often provide only towels)

-- Phrasebook/dictionary (or your preferred travel app on your smartphone or tablet)
+- Phrasebook/dictionary, or your preferred translation app on your smartphone or tablet

 - Small notebook/diary/logbook/sketchbook/ and pen or pencil

-- Any electronic device you use for reading, listening to music, etc. Note–items that use headphones are dangerous and illegal to ride with in some countries.
+- Any electronic device you use for reading, listening to music, etc. Note: devices that use headphones are dangerous and illegal to ride with in some countries.
 Please don’t use them while on your bike.